atulgupta002/qr_code_generator/README.md

 3. The lambda function uses the qrcode library to generate the QR code and stores it in a S3 bucket using the boto3 library.

 4. The object link is then returned to the user client and a display box is used to display the generated image with an option to download.

+## Features
+1. Simple and effecitve.
+2. Serverless - no infrastructure to manage.
+3. Scalable - can scale to thousands of requests per second.